nedbat/coveragepy/doc/branch.rst

 actual executions divided by the execution opportunities.
 Each line in the file is an execution opportunity, as is each branch destination.

-Currently, only HTML reports give information about which lines had missing branches.
+The HTML report gives information about which lines had missing branches.
 Lines that were missing some branches are shown in yellow, with an annotation at the far right showing branch destination line numbers that were not exercised.

+The XML report produced by "coverage xml" also includes branch information, including separate statement and branch coverage percentages.
+Each line is annotated with

 How it works